tylerpaige/tyler.click/README.md

 }
 ```

 Where `method` is the HTTP method for the request; `path` is the URL at which the project will be online; and `svc` is the name of the js file in `/lib/svc`.
 Note that dynamic URLs do not use the property `dir` like static projects do.

 ## To Do
 * Add configuration so assets can be placed in routes.json
 * Also figure out where these assets should properly live.
 Is it just in public/assets?
-* test templating
+* The above is especially important for the new index template, which is incredibly complex right now
+* Make index work responsively (meaning update powerppt)